Rattler RISE

 Benefits of participating in Rattlers RISE:

-• Have dedicated live-in staff who assist in creating a comfortable living environment and space conducive to academic, personal and professional growth.
+• Dedicated live-in staff who assist in creating a comfortable living environment and space conducive to academic, personal and professional growth.

-• Have peer mentors and tutors dedicated to academic success.
+• Student success mentors dedicated to academic success.

 • Specialized leadership and community service opportunities to become engaged and involved on campus and in the community.